Envío gratuito en pedidos superiores a 100 dólares.

 Worn waterproof layer Replace old nappies or covers

-Following these steps keeps your baby dry and comfortable with Eco-Friendly Nappies.
+Following these steps helps keep your baby dry and comfortable with eco-friendly nappies.

 Handling Rashes

-Babies' skin is delicate.
-Rashes can appear from wetness or irritation.
-Using cloth diapers requires care to avoid discomfort.
+Babies have delicate skin, and rashes can happen from wetness or irritation.
+Using cloth diapers means taking care to avoid discomfort.

 Try these tips for Baby Rash Prevention: